Psoriasis

 Joseph Jacob Plenck (Vienna 1776) wrote of Psoriasis as being amongst the group of desquamative (scaly or scale like) diseases.
 He did not delve further to differentiate it from other dermatological conditions.

-The English dermatologist, Robert Willan (1757 – 1812) recognized psoriasis as an independent disease.
+The English dermatologist, Robert Willan (1757 – 1812) recognised psoriasis as an independent disease.
 He identified two categories.
 Leprosa Graecorum was the term he used to describe the condition when the skin had scales.
 Psora Leprosa described the condition when it became eruptive.

 In 1841 Ferdinand Hebra, a Viennese dermatologist worked on Willan’s notes and was the first to ascribe the name ‘psoriasis’.
 It was Hebra who described the clinical picture of psoriasis that is used today.
 The hereditary factor of psoriasis had already been established by this time.